Earned Value Management Formulas Every Project Manager Should Know

 Basic Earned Value Management Terms Defined

-For example, today’s PV might be $1,000.
-But, unforeseen weather issues damage construction quality, resulting in an additional purchase of $100 worth of lumber.
-Thus, the EV is $1,100.
-However, replacing damaged studs will still require eight hours of labor, billed at $15 per hour, to repair.
-That’s another $120.
-So, after repairs have been completed, the AC is $1,220.
+For example, as of today my PV might be $1,000.
+But, unforeseen weather issues last week prevented me from working and resulting in an additional purchase of $100 worth of lumber.
+Since I have fallen behind schedule, I was not able to complete $100 worth of work that was planned, thus, the EV is $900.
+However, replacing damaged lumber required eight hours of labor, billed at $15 per hour, to repair, as well as $100 in materials.
+That’s another $220.
+So, after repairs have been completed, the AC is $1,120.

 Simple & Basic Earned Value Management Formulas